ajakaja/ajakaja.github.io/_posts/2024-09-11-vector-division.md

 \end{aligned}
 $$

-The dual basis was defined so that everything cancels out perfectly.
+The dual basis is defined so that everything cancels out perfectly.

-For the preceding example, a natural dual basis is
+For the preceding example, the dual basis is

 $$A^+ = (\b{a}_1^*, \b{a}_2^*) = (\b{x} - \b{y}, \b{y})$$